chromium/chromium/base/allocator/partition_allocator/external_builds.md

 In addition, something must provide `build_with_chromium = false` to the PA build system.

+## `use_partition_alloc`

+The `use_partition_alloc` GN arg, described in [`build_config.md`](./build_config.md), provides a GN-level seam that embedders should observe to conditionally pull in PartitionAlloc.
+I.E. please gate PartitionAlloc compilation on the truth of `use_partition_alloc` and avoid pulling in PartitionAlloc headers when the corresponding buildflag is false.

 ## Periodic Memory Reduction Routines

 PartitionAlloc provides APIs to